cwarmbrunn/interactive-employee-tracker/README.md

 - Node.js
 - MySQL
 - Inquirer
 - Console.table package

 ---

 **Installation:**

 You will use the command line to interact with this application.

 ---

-**Screenshot:**
+**Screenshot and Screen Recording:**
 ![]()